-Doctor of the University (honoris causa), LaTrobe University, 1999 commercial structures.
-These Enterprises provide communities with a framework, the cashflow, capacity and flexibility to address new economic opportunities.
+Doctor of the University (honoris causa), LaTrobe University, 1999 cashflow, capacity and flexibility to address new economic opportunities.

-Experience Mr Hunt retired as Managing Director of Bendigo and Adelaide Bank on 3 July 2009 after 21
+Mr Hunt retired as Managing Director of Bendigo and Adelaide Bank on 3 July 2009 after 21 Experience

-Mr Hunt is the architect of the Community Bank® model, and has been instrumental in the development of a range of Community Enterprise and Engagement models, now utilised by communities across Australia to provide key infrastructure and essential services through local
+Mr Hunt is the architect of the Community Bank® model, and has been instrumental in the development of a range of Community Enterprise and Engagement models, now utilised by communities across Australia to provide key infrastructure and essential services through local commercial structures.
+These Enterprises provide communities with a framework, the